PixelWizards/com.pixelwizards.sqlite/README.md

 ```

 # Tutorial
-Read this [artcle on medium](https://medium.com/@rizasif92/sqlite-and-unity-how-to-do-it-right-31991712190) for more details on using SQLite with Unity.
+Read this [article on medium](https://medium.com/@rizasif92/sqlite-and-unity-how-to-do-it-right-31991712190) for more details on using SQLite with Unity.